saurabh-neo/Healthcare/readme.md

  This is a very powerful completely MVC based website developed by me, using php laravel where user patient can login into system and can enter his/her details in 2 sections named as Demographics and Medical History.
-Everything on this project is dynamic !!
+Everything on this project is dynamic all the data is fetched from straight datatbase dynamically !!
  I tried to make it on a professional level hope you like it !!!

  Used Technologies / Prerequisites :